 Table of Contents

-- Other Krakow attractions & places to visit in Krakow
+- What to do in Krakow: The top attractions & best places to visit

 Ever since I first stepped foot into Krakow, I’ve longed for it.
 There’s something special about Poland’s most popular city for travellers.
 With fewer tourists than Prague and (for me at least) more interesting than Budapest, Krakow is one of my top picks for the best cities to visit in Central Europe.